Who we are

 As well as being a talented actor/actress you must also be capable of working in an office/acting agency environment.
 Office and phone skills are important, as is being computer literate, but most skills can be learned and we have a training programme for new members.
 You should consider carefully whether you have, or can develop, the skills required to look after and manage the careers of other actors/actresses as well as your own.

 Being a co-operative agency, we all share responsibility for the day to day running of the agency.
 The commitment required from members is approximately 3 days per month.
 Our office hours are 10am till 6pm.
 Attendance at the fortnightly meetings, as well as covering the work of existing members and seeing the work of new applicants, is also part of the commitment.

-The financial commitment is a fee of £100 at the start of your three-month trial, to cover your training.
-On acceptance members make a £100 investment which is refundable on your departure from ACT.
+An initial investment of £100 at the start of your three-month trial, to cover your training.

 With regard to rates, as a co-operative, they are lower than those charged by conventional agents.

 For live performance: up to 10%

 For recorded media: up to 12.5%

-We also operate a sliding scale to account for lower paying jobs.
+We operate a sliding scale with reduced commission rates for lower paid jobs.